-Nicole Kidman and Russell Crowe send Lucas Hedges to conversion therapy in 'Boy Erased' (TIFF review)by burnsting
+Nicole Kidman and Russell Crowe send Lucas Hedges to conversion therapy in 'Boy Erased' (TIFF review)

 After his surprisingly fresh and successful directorial debut 'The Gift', actor-turned-director Joel Edgerton takes on a radically different subject, adapting the memoir of Garrard Conley about his time in conversion therapy.